310mc/https-310mc.github.io-tl/source/_posts/es2_mainstory/ss_finals.md

 {% endbubble %}

 {% bubble Kanata %}
-fufu, exactly~ i won’t say that your help is [unnecessary], but…
+fufu, exactly~ i will not say that your help is [unnecessary], but…

-there is no [need] to worry about us. we will not lose again.
+there is no [need] to worry about us. we will not lose anymore.

 we will win this [battle], and ensure [victory] for the [red team], all so that we may [relieve] those who will [perform] after us.

-don’t you think that’s very [ryuseitai] of us?
+don’t you think that is very ryuseitai of us?
 {% endbubble %}

 {% bubble Chiaki %}